-How arbitrage trading works
+How does arbitrage trading work?

 Let us consider an example of the shares of Company X to understand how arbitrage trading works in the Indian stock market.